Bacondish2023/model_compiler_for_papyrusrt/README.md

 ###### Misc: Explanation of AliceAndBob

-AliceAndBob is one of executables in sample project and executed in step 4.
+AliceAndBob is one of executables in example project and executed in step 4.
 Capsules "Alice" and "Bob" send messages each other.
 Sequence diagram of the AliceAndBob is below.